dathpo/tempsense/README.md

 - **Temperature Streaming**: Streams temperature data over Bluetooth in real-time.
 - **LED Indicator**: Uses two LEDs (green and orange) to indicate if the temperature is above or below 20°C.
 - **Button Control**: Press the button to instantly check if the temperature is warm (above 20°C).
+- **Power-off Mechanism**: Hold the button for 18 seconds to power off the device.
 - **OTA Updates**: Supports Over-the-Air (OTA) firmware updates for easy improvements.

 ## Hardware Requirements